dftfeDevelopers/install_DFTFE/README.md

-These install scripts provide a set of executable functions that install the necessary dependencies of [DFT-FE](https://github.com/dftfeDevelopers/dftfe) on NERSC Perlmutter.
+These install scripts provide a set of executable functions that install the necessary dependencies of [DFT-FE](https://github.com/dftfeDevelopers/dftfe) on ALCF Polaris.

 To use these scripts, we assume you have cloned this repository onto a system where you intend to install DFT-FE.
-For example, I installed it into `$PSCRATCH/install_DFT-FE` after cloning into the scratch directory
+For example, I installed it into `$myprojectdir/install_DFT-FE` after cloning into the $myprojectdir directory

-    cd $PSCRATCH
+    cd $myprojectdir
     git clone https://github.com/dftfeDevelopers/install_DFTFE.git install_DFT-FE
     cd install_DFT-FE
-    git checkout perlmutterScript
+    git checkout polarisScript

 ## Pre-requisites